Communication lower bounds for nested bilinear algorithms via rank expansion of Kronecker products: Applications

 \subsection{Partially Symmetric Tensor Contractions}

-\edits{Tensor contractions are isomorphic to matrix-multiplication since a tensor can be unfolded into a matrix so that the indices from a tensor contraction are mapped to indices in a matrix-matrix multiplication~\cite{golub2013matrix,solomonik2017communication}.
-However, special fast bilinear algorithms become possible when the tensors have symmetry~\cite{solomonik2015contracting}.} Symmetric tensors are equivalent under all permutations of their indices, e.g., $t_{ijk}=t_{jik}=\ldots$.
+\editstwo{A tensor contraction, which generalizes matrix multiplication, are tensor products summed over a subset of modes (indices) from the tensors.
+Tensor contractions are also equivalent to a matrix multiplication between the unfolded tensors, where a subset of tensor modes are mapped to either row or column indices of a matrix~\cite{golub2013matrix,solomonik2017communication}.} However, special fast bilinear algorithms become possible when the tensors have symmetry~\cite{solomonik2015contracting}.
+Symmetric tensors are \editstwo{invariant} under all permutations of their indices, e.g., $t_{ijk}=t_{jik}=\ldots$.
 For example, a product of a symmetric matrix $\B A$ and a vector $\B b$ can be computed from $n(n+1)/2$ scalar products, mostly of the form $a_{ij}(b_i+b_j)$, yielding a bilinear algorithm with rank $R = n(n+1)/2$.
 The main application of such symmetry preserving algorithms is to lower the cost of contraction algorithms for partially symmetric tensors (tensors that are equivalent only under permutations of a subset of their indices).
 For example, given a partially symmetric tensor $\B{\mathcal{T}}$ with symmetry $t_{ijab}=t_{jiab}$, the contraction $u_{iac} = \sum_{jb} t_{ijab} v_{jbc}$ can be performed with \edits{2 times} fewer operations to leading order than in the nonsymmetric case, by nesting a symmetry preserving algorithm for a symmetric vector product (corresponding to contraction indices $i$ and $j$) with an algorithm for matrix multiplication (corresponding to contraction indices $a,b,c$).

 Tensors with partial symmetry are prevalent in quantum chemistry methods, a core application domain of higher-order tensor contractions~\cite{hirata2003tensor}.
 By analysis of these bilinear algorithms' rank expansions, communication lower bounds have been established showing that such symmetry preserving algorithms require asymptotically more communication for some contractions of symmetric tensors~\cite{solomonik2017communication}.
 Our results allow us to derive the first communication lower bounds for nested symmetry preserving algorithms, yielding lower bounds on communication costs for symmetry preserving contraction algorithms on partially symmetric tensors.